ekky19/OSINT-Redirection/README.md

 - 🌙 Dark mode toggle (auto default)
 - ⚙️ Tool filtering by name or description
 - ⚡ Simple, fast, and fully client-side — **no backend or tracking**
-- 📎 Smart encoding: Base64, full URI, or direct inject depending on the tool
 - 🧠 Easily extensible: just update the `categories` JSON list in the HTML

 ---